spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **Maintained By** | CNCF / Kubernetes   |
 | **First Release** | 22 May 2018         |

-Available as standalone cli tools and part of kubectl, kustomize allows for template-free yaml manipulations.
-It reads in raw kube manifest to add, remove or update configuration options through patches.
-Widely used for it ability to generate secrets and configmaps from files.
+Available as standalone CLI tools and part of `kubectl`, `kustomize` allows for template-free YAML manipulations.
+It reads in raw Kube manifest to add, remove or update configuration options through patches.
+Widely used for its ability to generate secrets and config maps from files.

 ---

 ## Local Testing

-With the mass adoption of Kubernetes, came the influx of tools that enable creating local kubernetes clusters.
+With the mass adoption of Kubernetes came the influx of tools that enable creating local Kubernetes clusters.

 ### Kind